Local limit of the random degree constrained process: Asymptotic expansion of the critical time

 \subsection{Order of error terms}

 In this section our goal is to prove \refL{lem:error-asymptotics}.
 First, we introduce two homogeneous Poisson point processes that approximate $\mathcal{X}^m$ (defined in \refN{not:crit-asymptotic-notations}).
-After calculating some facts about the asymptotic behaviour of these homogeneous PPPs (see \refL{lem:eps-moments}) and showing \refL{lem:Jm-bound}, we can easily deduce \refL{lem:error-asymptotics}.
+After calculating some facts about the asymptotic behavior of these homogeneous PPPs (see \refL{lem:eps-moments}) and proving the bound on $J_m$ stated in \refL{lem:Jm-bound}, we can easily deduce \refL{lem:error-asymptotics}.

 \begin{notation} Recall from \refN{not:crit-asymptotic-notations} that $X^m_t$ is the counting process of the PPP $\mathcal{X}^m$, which has intensity function $\lambda_m'(t)$.
 Now we define $\tau^m$ similarly to $\tau$ (see \eqref{eq:tau-def}), but for degree distribution $\underline{p}^m$: